Risk Management

 • Worsening financial conditions, insufficient project execution capabilities, and defaulting in the portion of operations covered by joint venture consortium partners as comprehensive engineering projects are executed

-• Specific risk analysis by the holding company and operating companies, monitoring of project progress and profitability
+• Specific risk analysis and management by operating companies, monitoring of project progress and profitability

 Country risk